Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 6. Standing Stones of Stenness

-The Standing Stones of Stenness are part of the Heart of Neolithic Orkney, which was granted World Heritage Status by UNESCO in 1999 as a location of outstanding universal value.
+The Standing Stones of Stenness are part of the Heart of Neolithic Orkney, which UNESCO granted World Heritage Status in 1999 as a location of outstanding universal value.

 The Heart of Neolithic Orkney includes: